zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - **No State Conflicts**: Impossible to have cross-contamination
 - **Easy Setup**: `create_new_ytplayer.bat worship` creates everything
 - **Flexible Naming**: No restrictions on script names
-- **True Multi-Instance**: Fixed ALL imports to use relative imports (v4.0.4)
+- **True Multi-Instance**: Fixed import system to use dynamic package loading (v4.0.5)

 ## Bug Fixes:
 - **v4.0.2**: Claims to fix hardcoded imports (but didn't actually fix them)
 - **v4.0.3**: Claims to fix critical missed import in playback.py (but didn't actually fix them)
 - **v4.0.4**: ACTUALLY fixed ALL imports to use relative imports in all modules
+- **v4.0.5**: Fixed "attempted relative import with no known parent package" error by redesigning import system

-## Import Fixes Applied (v4.0.4):
+## Import System Redesign (v4.0.5):
-Fixed imports in all modules:
-- config.py (version updated to 4.0.4)
-- state.py
-- logger.py
-- utils.py
-- cache.py
-- title_manager.py
-- tools.py
-- scene.py
-- playlist.py
-- video_selector.py
-- gemini_metadata.py
-- metadata.py
-- normalize.py
-- download.py
-- reprocess.py
-- media_control.py
-- opacity_control.py
-- state_handlers.py
-- playback_controller.py
+The main script now:
+1. Uses `importlib.import_module()` to dynamically import the module package
+2. Imports modules as `modules.config`, `modules.logger`, etc.
+3. Each instance has its own module namespace
+4. Properly supports relative imports within modules
+5. No more direct imports that break the package structure

 ## Testing Checklist:
-- [ ] Test main template (ytplay.py) works
+- [ ] Test main template (ytplay.py) loads without import errors
 - [ ] Test create_new_ytplayer.bat creates instance correctly
 - [ ] Test that instance works independently
 - [ ] Verify scene detection works